RAPiD: Reward-Guided Consistency Distillation of Diffusion Planners for Real-Time Autonomous Driving: Experiments

-\textbf{interPlan Benchmark Analysis.} We evaluate our approach against SOTA baselines, including learning-based planners (UrbanDriver~\cite{scheel2022urban}, GC-PGP~\cite{hallgarten2023prediction}, Gameformer~\cite{huang2023gameformer}, PDM-Open~\cite{dauner2023parting}, DTPP~\cite{huang2024dtpp}, DiffusionPlanner~\cite{zheng2025diffusion}) and rule-based planners (IDM~\cite{treiber2000congested}, IDM+MOBIL~\cite{kesting2007general}, PDM-Closed~\cite{dauner2023parting}).
-The interPlan scorer extends standard nuPlan metrics (compliance, safety, comfort) with scenario-specific requirements.
-It measures lane change completion rates relative to goal requirements and applies multiplicative progress penalties for failures to pass obstacles like parked cars or construction zones.
-Scenarios receive zero scores for collisions, drivable area violations, extended stationarity, or getting stuck behind obstacles.
-Direction compliance penalties are disabled for overtaking and accident scenarios where oncoming lane usage is necessary.
-Table~\ref{tab:interPlan_scores} presents results on the interPlan benchmark, which addresses a critical nuPlan limitation: achieving high scores through simple lane-following with minimal interaction. interPlan augments scenario goals to require multiple lane changes and initializes varying traffic densities by spawning agents around the ego vehicle at maximum spacings of 100m (low traffic density, LTD), 50m (medium traffic density, MTD), and 33m (high traffic density, HTD).
+Table~\ref{tab:interPlan_scores} presents results on the interPlan benchmark, which targets scenarios that are under-emphasized in standard nuPlan evaluation: achieving high scores through simple lane-following with minimal interaction. interPlan augments scenario goals to require multiple lane changes and initializes varying traffic densities by spawning agents around the ego vehicle at maximum spacings of 100m (low traffic density, LTD), 50m (medium traffic density, MTD), and 33m (high traffic density, HTD).
 The benchmark comprises 80 scenarios across eight categories testing planner generalization to long-tail situations.
-Lateral maneuvering is evaluated through construction zones (Constr., navigating around traffic cones), accident sites (Acc., maneuvering around crashed vehicles), jaywalking pedestrians (Jayw., handling unexpected crossings at bus stops), nudging (carefully passing parked vehicles within lane), and overtaking (safe passage through oncoming lanes).
-Please see Section S3.2 of \textit{Supplementary Material} for details.
-Longitudinal interaction is tested through lane changes under LTD, MTD, and HTD conditions with varying traffic environments (conservative, assertive, mixed).
+Lateral maneuvering is evaluated through construction zones (Const., navigating around traffic cones), accident sites (Acc., maneuvering around crashed vehicles), jaywalking pedestrians (Jayw., handling unexpected crossings at bus stops), nudging (carefully passing parked vehicles within lane), and overtaking (Overt., safe passage through oncoming lanes).
+Please see Section S7-B of \textit{Supplementary Material} for details.
+Longitudinal interaction is tested through lane changes under LTD, MTD, and HTD conditions with varying traffic environments (conservative, assertive, and mixed).
 Each category contains 10 instances.
-Unlike nuPlan, which can be solved primarily through lane-following, these scenarios explicitly require complex reasoning, proactive interaction, and robust generalization to uncommon situations.
-Our approach achieves the highest interPlan score among learning-based methods with an aggregate score of \textit{27}, outperforming PDM-Open and DiffusionPlanner.
-For lateral maneuvers, our method scores \textit{62} in nudging scenarios (versus DiffusionPlanner's 60) and \textit{26} in overtaking—the highest among both learning-based and rule-based methods.
-For longitudinal interactions, performance improvements increase with traffic density: \textit{42} versus 40 in LTD, \textit{27} versus 21 in MTD, and \textit{23} versus 16 in HTD.
+Compared with standard nuPlan evaluation, where conservative lane-following can achieve strong scores, interPlan explicitly requires interactive maneuvering, proactive gap selection, and robust generalization to uncommon situations.
+Our approach achieves the highest interPlan score among learning-based methods with an aggregate score of 30, outperforming PDM-Open and DiffusionPlanner.
+For lateral maneuvers, our method scores 61 in nudging scenarios (versus DiffusionPlanner's 60) and 26 in overtaking, \ie, the highest among both learning-based and rule-based methods.
+For longitudinal interactions, performance improvements increase with traffic density, \ie, 42 versus 40 in LTD, 27 versus 21 in MTD, and 49 versus 48 in HTD.
 These gains in denser conditions demonstrate our method's ability to navigate between vehicles and complete required lane changes without freezing or causing safety violations.
 In MTD and HTD scenarios with reduced agent spacing (50m and 33m), our method shows improved gap selection and timing compared to DiffusionPlanner.
 While rule-based methods achieve highest performance on nuPlan, they fail to meet interPlan requirements in several scenarios.
 Our learning-based model demonstrates the adaptability required for interactive scenarios while maintaining competitive performance.